FDA authorizes Pfizer Covid-19 booster shots for children ages 5 to 11

 Tuesday's decision means anyone 5 and older is now eligible for at least one booster dose.

-Those who are 50 and older and people 12 and older who have certain kinds of immunocompromised are eligible for two booster doses.
+Those who are 50 and older and people 12 and older who have certain kinds of immunocompromise are eligible for two booster doses.

 Moderna has also requested FDA authorization for a second Covid-19 booster shot for everyone 18 and older, but a decision has yet to be made regarding that request.